-9:26-33.
+9:27-32.
 Release to custody of parent or guardian

-- a.
-If the order of disposition releases the child to the custody of the parent or guardian responsible for the child's care at the time of the filing of the complaint, the court may place the child under supervision of the Department or may enter an order of protection. - b.
-The court shall define permissible and conditions of supervision under this section.
-The maximum duration of any condition shall not exceed a period of one year, unless the court finds at the conclusion of that period, upon a hearing, that exceptional circumstances require an extension thereof for one additional year.
+a.
+If the order of disposition releases the child to the custody of the parent or guardian responsible for the child's care at the time of the filing of the complaint, the court may place the child under supervision of the Division or may enter an order of protection.

+b.
+The court shall define permissible terms and conditions of supervision under this section.

+c.
+The maximum duration of any condition based on a finding of child abuse or neglect shall not exceed a period of one year, unless the court finds at the conclusion of that period, upon a hearing, that exceptional circumstances require an extension thereof for one additional year.